namuol/react-seamstress/README.md

 determine which `:pseudo-selector` styles should be applied.

-Now, the `<Combobox>` author can succinctly *describe* how their component can be styled inside the results of `getStyleState`, rather than with a big list of short-circuit boolean operations.
+Now, the `<Combobox>` author can succinctly *describe* how their component can be styled inside the results of `getStyleState`, rather than with a big list of short-circuited boolean operations.

 ## More than "syntactic sugar"